Jena-Biswajit/learning-project-01-learning-tracker-201/src/main/resources/oops.md

 - An interface in Java is a blueprint of a class that specifies a set of methods (but not their implementations) that a class must implement.
 - Interfaces are used to achieve abstraction and multiple inheritance.
 - The Vehicle interface declares a method start() that any class implementing Vehicle must define.

-**Syntax**
-- The Vehicle interface declares a method start() that any class implementing Vehicle must define.
 - Interfaces are used for abstraction and multiple inheritance.

 ```
 interface InterfaceName {
     // Constant fields (implicitly public, static, and final)